 More information about the Fall 2021 Gatty Lecture Series will be available soon.

 Recordings for some of our previous virtual Gatty lectures are available on the Global Cornell YouTube channel.

-Talks are mostly at 12:30PM (Eastern time), but some are held at 8PM (Eastern time) to accommodate speakers in Southeast Asia.
+Talks were mostly at 12:30PM (Eastern time) in Spring 2021, but some were held at 8PM (Eastern time) to accommodate speakers in Southeast Asia.
 An asterisk (*) indicates an 8PM talk.
 Please see the individual listings below, or view the full semester poster here.

 2/11* - Joe Pittayaporn (Chulalongkorn University): Old Thai and the arrival of Thai in central Thailand

 - 2/18 - Cherubim Quizon (Seton Hall University): Beyond bloody reds: Notes on the significance of Morinda in the Bagobo textile hierarchy